Rushil-Chhatpar/Rushil-Chhatpar/README.md

 - 👋 Hi, I’m @Rushil-Chhatpar
-- 👀 I’m interested in GAMES and MILSIM
+- 👀 I’m interested in C/C++ and graphics APIs
 - 🌱 I’m currently learning Game Development
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-You can't

 <!---
 Rushil-Chhatpar/Rushil-Chhatpar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.